drush211/Speedruns/Games/X_Men_Arcade/Guides/6P_Japanese_Expert.md

 ## Welcome...
 To DIE!!!
 (Split 3)

-  * Clear out the guys on the left first, then jump->attack to the right and Ult them as well.
+  * Clear out the guys on the left first, then jump->attack to the right, and walk through the guys on the right.
   * Ult towards the middle to take out as many as you can.
   * Take out everyone on the right side, then move to the flower screen.
-Take a death.
   * Take out everyone with an ult here.
+  * Walk to the right towards the middle to get killed by a dino.
-  * Hold a moment, then travel back towards the center to take out as many as possible with an Ult.
+  * Move towards the center to take out as many as possible with an Ult.
   * Careful on this screen as if you go all the way right you will get tail whipped.
   * 2 Ults to take out the Bee.
+  * Try to get a death transition.
   * Careful on the right again, and move to the center to pull everyone in for an ult.
   * When guys are coming through the trees, hold off and try to pull everyone to